Common-Leap/JellyCar-NX/README.md

 ## JellyCar is great 2d game with soft body physics created by Walaber https://twitter.com/walaber.

-This is an updated homebrew version of the original project for many platforms (PC, PSP, Wii, PlayStation 3, PlayStation Vita, Nintendo Switch), including Switch compatibility updates for current Atmosphere/libnx.
+This is an updated homebrew version of the original project for Switch, with all other consoles deprecated and unsupported.

 Current implementation uses [Andromeda-Lib](https://github.com/DrakonPL/Andromeda-Lib), patched during setup below.